How to deploy Microsoft Store apps using Intune

 Search for an App

-• For this application, the application Install behavior is System context which cannot be changed.
-Depending upon the application, you may be able to toggle between System and User context.
-But if the Install behavior is pre-selected and greyed out then it cannot be changed.
+• The application’s Install behavior is System context, which cannot be changed.
+Depending on the application, you can toggle between System and User context.
+But if the Install behavior is pre-selected and greyed out, it cannot be changed.
 Click on Next to proceed.

 Provide Information about the App